adafruit/Adafruit_LSM303DLH_Mag/README.md

 BSD license, check license.txt for more information All text above must be included in any redistribution

-To install, use the Arduino Library Manager and search for "Adafruit LSM303 Accel" and install the library.
+To install, use the Arduino Library Manager and search for "Adafruit LSM303DLH Mag" and install the library.